S10255731/Assignment-1/README.md

 ### Features Left to Implement

 #### Home page
-Add new pages for the different patches
+Add new pages for the different patches to link to
+Add scroll transitions
 #### Heroes Page
 - Additional filter for heroes based on complexity (each hero has a complexity value from 1-3, indicating its difficulty to use)
 - Add the remaining heroes to the heros page

-#### Drow Ranger Page
+#### Hero-information Page
-Add extra tabs for other hero-specific content such as guides, strategies and changes
+- Add extra tabs for other hero-specific content such as guides, strategies and changes

 #### Other
 - Add a login/signup + account system to manage user previliges and ensure accountability